Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

 Visual Studio Code has tools that work with Java.
 The Spring Initializr Java Support extension creates Spring Boot starters like [https://start.spring.io](https://start.spring.io/) without having to leave the editor and without having to extract an archive file.
 We create a *Spring Web* application with a plan to eventually migrate it to an Azure web hosting resource.

 1. Open the command palette in Visual Studio Code.
-Search for Spring Initializr.
+Search for *Spring Initializr*.
 Select **Spring Initializr: Create a Maven Project ...**.

 1. For the Spring Boot version, select **2.5.8**.
 We use the most recent stable version below 2.6.
 We use this version throughout this guide because many Azure dependencies require versions greater than or equal to the 2.2.11.RELEASE, and less than 2.6.0-ML.